basilky/gosdk-example/README.md

 ## How to Run...

-- Download/clone this repository inside your $GOPATH/src folder.
+- Clone this repository inside your $GOPATH/src folder.
 - cd $GOPATH/src/gosdk-example && make
+- Now, a web server will be up and listening on localhost:3000 port.
+- Open a new terminal and run testAPIs.sh

 ## What the make command does?